otoolep/questdb.io/docs/console.md

 ## Querying Data
->The SQL console allows you to run queries on your database directly from the browser.
+>The web console allows you to run queries on your database directly from the browser.
 You can access it via this button situated on the left-side menu:  ![alt-text](assets/console-sql.png)